MichaIng/DietPi-Docs/docs/software/vpn.md

     Tailscale requires a Single Sign-On (SSO) provider, so you’ll need a Google, Microsoft, GitHub, Okta, OneLogin, or other supported SSO identity provider account to begin.

-    Step 2: Add a machine to your network
+    Step 2: Add this device to your network

     ```sh
     tailscale up